-Canary Islands vs. Azores
+Canary Islands vs. The Azores

-It's time for the battle of the European island archipelagos (we're not sure that'll catch on!).
 While there are plenty of similarities between these island chains - both in the Atlantic, both formed by volcanic activity and both tied to a mainland European country - when it comes to which you should choose for your holiday, there's plenty to divide them!

-In the purple corner, and needing little introduction, we have The Canary Islands!
-Possibly THE most popular destination for British tourists all year round.
-These 8 Spanish islands are found just off the coast of Africa - with top notch beaches, infamous nightlife and year-round sun.
+Arguably THE most popular destination for British tourists all year round.
+These 8 Spanish islands are found just off the coast of Africa - with top notch beaches, infamous nightlife & year-round sun.

-In the yellow corner, and needing maybe a little introduction, we have the Azores.
 These 9 Portuguese islands in the Atlantic Ocean, are described as a mix of Hawaii and Ireland - with verdant green landscape, stunning volcanic lakes and the only tea plantation in Europe!

 Where's better for diving?